 It would be terribly patronising for me to even attempt at reviewing Nobu – arguably one of the most famous and loved Japanese restaurants globally.
-Instead, I’ll just start by listing a few reasons why it’s my personal favourite over and above all others.
+Instead, I’ll just start by listing a few reasons why the Old Park Lane branch is my personal favourite over and above all others.

 - The vibe.
-A trendy but versatile space, Nobu Old Park Lane is appropriate any time or day of the week, for smaller or larger gatherings and for dressing up or down – it totally depends on you.
+Trendy but versatile, Nobu is appropriate any time or day of the week, for smaller or larger gatherings and for dressing up or down – it totally depends on you.
 It’s as much fun on a Saturday night, for a boisterous dinner with your gang before you head on out dancing, as it is the next day, when you’re more likely to slouch in with the family in your most comfortable pair of tracksuit bottoms ready for a Japanese fry up!

 - Tofu Steak.
 Pan-seared tofu with Nobu’s anticucho sauce or teriyaki – I prefer the spicier undertones of the former.
 If you’re a non-veggie and reading this with a smirk, don’t knock it until you’ve tried it.
-Vegetarians are spoilt for choice with wholesome, hearty dishes at Nobu – even salads pack in a punch.
+Vegetarians are spoilt for choice with other wholesome, hearty dishes -even the salads pack in a punch.
 Key recommendations include the mushroom salad, spinach salad, asparagus in dries miso, tofu tempura (to be dipped in the creamy spicy mayo) and grilled aubergine coated in a sticky sweet miso and garnished with sesame.

 - South American twist.
 Nobuyuki “Nobu” Matsuhisa’s short stints in Lima and Buenos Aires in his youth clearly left a lasting influence, as Nobu serves up fusion fare with flair.
 Peruvian dishes, flavours and seasonings feature prominently, with menu items centred around tiradito, ceviche and anti-cucho.